the best quotes from i-D in 2016 | read | i-D

 Stormzy, The Game Changing Issue

 "We are conditioned to pigeonhole people.
-People continue to tokenise in order to normalise.
+People continue to tokenize in order to normalize.
 But I no longer want to have my baby hairs slicked down or put into cornrows."

 Palomar Elsesser, The Female Gaze Issue